ROADMAP

 Repertoire Expansion

-Expands the unsupervised instrument set from drums to include guitar, piano-derived keyboards and bass.
+Version three expands the unsupervised instrument set from drums to include guitar, piano-derived keyboards and bass.

 Generative Interpolation